PhD Candidate Felix Morency-Lavoie

 - Macroeconomics and Natural Resources

 - Macroeconomics Energy Sustainability Environmental Economics Empirical Industrial Organisation Natural Resource Management Fisheries and Aquaculture Economics Applied Spatial Econometrics

 Félix Morency-Lavoie is a research scholar and PhD candidate at the Department of Economics of the Norwegian School of Economics (NHH).
 He is affiliated with two research groups: Macroeconomics and Natural Resources at NHH as well as Energy, Natural Resources and the Environment at The Centre for Applied Research (SNF).

-Morency-Lavoie has a varied background in working with both spatial analysis and natural resources.
-Prior to joining NHH, he developed expertise in spatial data analysis at Revenu Québec, working with fraud detection in corporate taxation.
-He also has broad experience from industrial appraisal in forestry and wood transformation industry across Canada.
+Morency-Lavoie has a varied background in both quantitative spatial analysis and natural resource management.
+Prior to joining NHH, he applied spatial analysis to corporate fraud detection.
+He also has extensive experience in industrial appraisal in the forestry sector and more broadly in the wood transformation industry across Canada.

-Morency-Lavoie holds a Masters degree in Economics and Business Administration from NHH with a specialization in Energy, Natural Resources and the Environment (ENE).
-He did his undergraduate studies at Université de Montréal (Economics, 2012) and HEC Montréal (Business Administration, 2005).
+Morency-Lavoie holds a Master’s degree in Economics and Business Administration from NHH with a specialization in Energy, Natural Resources, and the Environment (ENE).
+He completed his undergraduate studies at Université de Montréal (Economics, 2012) and HEC Montréal (Business Administration, 2005).